xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 title: Android paging for Mortals - Introducing Fountain Part Two
 date: 2018-04-02 09:00:00
 author: Matías Irland
-categories: Android, Android Jetpack,Android Paging Library,Live Data, Android Architecture Components,RxJava,Retrofit,Fountain
+categories: Android, Android Jetpack, Android Paging Library, Live Data, Android Architecture Components, RxJava, Retrofit, Fountain
 author_id: mirland

 ---

-In the [previous part]() we've presented **Fountain** and we shown a way, using the `Listing` component, to make the paginated as cool and simple as possible.
+In the [previous part]() we've presented **[Fountain]** and shown a way, using the `Listing` component, to make the paging as cool and simple as possible.
-In that post we explained the first way of the library, the **Fountain Network support** mode, which provides a way to convert a common numerated paged service in `Listing` component.
+In that post we explained the first feature of the library, the **Fountain Network support** mode, which provides a way to convert a common numerated paged service in `Listing` component.
-The `Listing` component, it's a really useful structure to display the paged list entities and reflect the network status changes in the UI.
+The `Listing` component is a really useful structure to display the paged list entities and reflect the network status changes in the UI.
-It contains a `LiveData<PagedList<T>>` element, which is provided by the new [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/), so we can use all features of the new [PagedListAdapter](https://developer.android.com/reference/android/arch/paging/PagedListAdapter) in a simple way.
+It contains a `LiveData<PagedList<T>>` element, which is provided by the new [Android Paging Library], so we can use all of the features offered by the [PagedListAdapter] in a simple way.
 Yes that's awesome, but it has a problem, in that example, the entities aren't saved anywhere.
 So if we want to display multiple times the same entities, we have to wait for them to load each time.